HRreview Header

 Guest: Elvin Turner

-Questions For Elvin Include:
+Questions for Elvin Include:

 • You work with leaders looking to reinvigorate their organisations.
-Talk to me about some of the typical scenarios/early-stage conversations you have with senior leaders about their fear that their org is losing the ability to innovate.
+Talk to me about some of the typical scenarios/early-stage conversations you have with senior leaders about their fear that their organisation is losing the ability to innovate.

 • What is a systems approach to innovation?